Cherokee Trail of Tears State Park

-Cherokee Removal Memorial Park is a public park in Meigs County, Tennessee that is dedicated in memory of the Cherokee who were forced to emigrate from their ancestral lands during the Cherokee removal, in an event that came to be known as the Trail of Tears.
-It was established in 2005, and has since expanded.
+Cherokee Trail of Tears State Park, formerly Cherokee Removal Memorial Park, is a state park in Meigs County, Tennessee, that is dedicated in memory of the Cherokee who were forced to emigrate from their ancestral lands during the Cherokee removal, in an event that came to be known as the Trail of Tears.
+It was established in 2005 as a local park, and became a state park in 2026.

 Background

-Cherokee Removal Memorial Park is located on the banks of the Tennessee River near Blythe Ferry, which was used to transport many of the Cherokees west on their journey to Indian Territory in present-day Oklahoma.
+Cherokee Trail of Tears State Park is located on the banks of the Chickamauga Lake reservoir of the Tennessee River near the Birchwood community, and includes the east bank of Blythe Ferry.
+This ferry was used to transport many of the Cherokees west on their journey to Indian Territory in present-day Oklahoma.
+The park is a short distance south of the mouth of the Hiwassee River and Hiwassee Island, another important historic Cherokee site.
+It is surrounded by Hiwassee Wildlife Refuge.
 The removal was headquartered at Fort Cass in nearby Charleston.